vmware-tanzu/secrets-manager/docs/_pages/0220-init-container.md

 ## Deploy the Demo Workload

-To begin, let’s deploy our demo workload:
+To begin, let's deploy our demo workload:

 ```bash
 # Switch to the project folder: